thezeroalpha/thezeroalpha.github.io/_posts/2019-07-31-editing-efficiency-in-the-terminal-learning-readline-bindings.md

 ![Inserting args demo](/img/readline-demos/inserting args.gif)

 You can also press the two key combinations `Meta-NUM Ctrl-Meta-y` to insert the previous argument at position NUM.
-This particular key binding doesn't work in zsh by default, please see the [ZSH Specifics](#insert-an-argument-from-the-previous-command) section for information on how to set it up.
+This particular key binding doesn't work in ZSH by default, please see the [ZSH Specifics](#insert-an-argument-from-the-previous-command) section for information on how to set it up.

 ![Numerically insert arg](/img/readline-demos/num arg insert.gif)